 The View Tab

-The View Tab is the final list of command (groups) we will visit in this guide.
-Here, take special note of the “Document Views” command group, as this is perhaps the most reviewed group.
+The View Tab is the final list of commands (groups) we will visit in this guide.
+Note the “Document Views” command group here, as this is perhaps the most reviewed group.

 Highlights of this view are captured below.